loomts/ape-dts/docs/en/cdc/resume.md

 # Configurations

-CDC resume configuration is similar to [snapshot task](../snapshot/resume.md)
+CDC resume configuration is similar to [snapshot task](../snapshot/resume.md), please read first to understand its principles.

 Differences:
 - MySQL/Postgres position info will load from checkpoint_position in position.log.